 We know how much the Castle and Eye of York area means to people, which is why the master plan only sets out what the space will be used for.
 How it should look and feel was the topic of our public engagement throughout 2019 when an Open Brief was collaboratively produced through events, exploration, conversations and testing.
 The final Open Brief was published in May 2020 and will be used by the designers to produce a design response for the Castle and Eye of York area

 Next steps for the Castle Gateway Master Plan

-The multi-storey car park has to come first, and that means we’ve got until it is built to put all our plans in place, so the transformation of Castle and Eye of York is as swift as possible.
-We'll also use temporarily closures of Castle car park (to host events such as the Shakespeare’s Rose theatre) to see what works and what lessons we can learn for the future.
+We also hope to use temporary closures of Castle car park (to host events such as the Shakespeare’s Rose theatre) to see what works and what lessons we can learn for the future.

 Stay involved with the Castle Gateway Master Plan

 Sign up to the My Castle Gateway mailing list or follow us on social media to get updates on key dates related to the Castle Gateway planning applications.

 Partners update: Clifford's Tower work underway

 In June 2020, we granted planning permission to enable English Heritage to undertake conservation and improvements to visitor infrastructure at Clifford’s Tower.
 Scheduled Monument Consent was granted in September 2020, and work commenced November 2020.
 The tower is likely to remain closed to visitors until the project is completed in summer 2021.
 Regular project updates will be given via the Clifford's Tower facebook page